- Claiming a TPD Payout Through a Superannuation Fund

 3. Severity of Disability

-The severity of the disability and its impact on the insured person’s ability to work is a primary consideration.
-Whilst the severity of the injury or illness does not typically alter the benefit amount, it does make it easier to establish eligibility.
-Generally, the insurance provider will often assess the disability based on medical reports and specialist opinions, which is why solid evidence is vital for success.
+The severity of the disability and its impact on the insured person’s ability to work are primary considerations.
+While the severity of the injury or illness does not typically alter the TPD benefit amount, it does make it easier to establish eligibility.
+Generally, the insurance provider will often assess the total and permanent disability based on medical reports and specialist opinions, which is why solid evidence is vital for success.

 4. Premiums Paid